-Using a computer at home, work, or other location, students taking an online class can access course content 24 hours a day, seven days a week, and have discussions with their instructors and fellow learners using Blackboard.
+Using a computer at home, work, or other location, students taking an online class can access course content 24 hours a day, seven days a week, and have discussions with their instructors and fellow learners using Canvas.
 Deadlines and due dates will be set for assignments, tests, and projects.
 Online classes may have scheduled meetings or no meetings.

 Structured Remote Courses

 These classes meet online via the Zoom web conference tool in Canvas, at scheduled times with set deadlines and due dates.
 Students will access learning materials, assignments, and participate in discussions via Canvas.

 Hybrid courses combine classroom meetings and online/remote instruction.
 Students enrolled in a hybrid course come to campus at scheduled times and meet face-to-face with their professors and fellow students.
 The number of on-campus meetings varies - some only meet once a month while others may meet every week.
 Other course work assignments, discussion, group work, etc. is accomplished through the internet, using Canvas.
 Students interact online to receive information about assignments, send homework, participate in class discussions, and conduct research.